Correctly storing your automated external defibrillators (AEDs) is very important.

 Security Measures for AED Storage

-Implementing effective security measures is crucial for protecting your AED investment and ensuring the device remains accessible during emergencies.
+Putting robust security measures in place is essential to safeguard your AED investment and keep the device easily accessible during emergencies.

 Choosing an AED cabinet with alarm options can help, but they work best when paired with strategic theft prevention techniques to help deter unauthorized access and secure your defibrillator.